BERNARDSVILLE — John L. Cavnar died Monday [August 1, 1994] after a short illness. He was 71.

-Born in Kansas City, Mo., Mr. Cavnar was raised in Oak Park, Ill., and lived in Pasadena, Calif., and Boonton Township before moving to Bemardsville 25 years ago.
+Born in Kansas City, Mo., he was raised in Oak Park, Ill., and lived in Pasadena, Calif., and Boonton Township before moving to Bernardsville 23 years ago.

-Mr. Cavnar then joined the staff of the U.S.-Soviet Trade Council, a non- governmental group established by President Richard Nixon to carry out the policies of detente by encouraging trade between the United States and Soviet Union.
-Mr. Cavnar participated in a trade mission at the Kremlin with Soviet leader Leonid Brezhnev and was managing editor of the Journal of the U.S.-U.S.S.R.
+He then joined the staff of the U.S.-Soviet Trade Council, a non- governmental group established by President Richard Nixon to carry out the policies of détente.
+He participated in trade missions at the Kremlin with Secretary Leonid Brezhnev and was managing editor of the Journal of the U.S.-U.S.S.R.
 Trade Council.

-Mr. Cavnar was a member of the Central Jersey chapter of Mensa.
-He was a descendent of Presidents John Adams and John Quincy Adams.
-He was also a published crossword puzzle constructor.
+He was a member of the Central New Jersey chapter of Mensa and was a published crossword puzzle constructor.

-He leaves his wife, Valerie; five children from a previous marriage; a son, Adam of Morristown; four daughters, Kuthryn of Cincinnati, Ohio, Donna Goding of East Stroudsburg, Pa., Clancy of San Francisco and Shawnee Brown of Collierville, Tenn.; a sister, Jane of Sanford, Fla.; and four grandchildren.
+Survivors include his wife, Valerie Barnes; five children from a previous marriage; a son, Adam C. of Morris Township; four daughters, Kathryn of Cincinnati, Donna Goding of East Stroudsburg, Pa., Clancy of San Francisco and Shawnee Brown of Colliersville, Tenn.; a sister, Jane of Sanford, Fla.; and four grandchildren.

-Arrangements were by the Gallaway and Crane Funeral Home, 101 S. Finley Ave., Basking Ridge.
+Arrangements were by Gallaway and Crane Funeral Home, Bernardsville.